Peter Ostroushko, virtuoso musician who played with everyone from Bob Dylan to Minnesota Orchestra dies

 The son of Ukrainian immigrants, Ostroushko was proud of his heritage and northeast neighborhood.
 When he gave up booze in 1982, he went to Nye's Polanaise, the neighborhood landmark, for his last drink, "a zesty Martini," as he once put it.

-After his stroke, Ostroushko continued to work with mandolin students and host a podcast, "My Life and Time as a Radio Musician."
+After his stroke, Ostroushko continued to work with mandolin students and host a podcast, "My Life and Time as a Radio Musician," which was based on his decades of work with "A Prairie Home."

+"The last three years have been difficult for him health-wise, but he found real purpose in listening to hours and hours of performances," Keillor wrote.

 He is survived by his wife Marge, daughter Anna, sister Ludmilla, and brothers George and Taras.